 And don’t forget—even if you have a high monthly churn, evaluate other aspects of your company (such as sudden growth) before taking action.

 Gross revenue retention measures annual revenue lost from your customer base.
-GRR indicates how your company is really doing when it comes to retaining revenue from your customers over time.
+GRR indicates how your company is really doing over time when it comes to retaining revenue from your customers.
 This metric will always be equal to or lower than your net revenue retention.

 To calculate gross revenue retention, you need to know the following: